open-telemetry/opentelemetry-specification/specification/trace/api.md

 The `Span`'s start and end timestamps reflect the elapsed real time of the operation.

-For example, an http server span should start right when the request has begun being handled by the server, and end when the response has been completely sent.
+For example, If a span represents a request-response cycle (e.g. HTTP or an RPC), the span should have a start time that corresponds to the start time of the first sub operations, and an end time of when the final sub operation is complete.
-This would include the following, if they are present in that particular request-response cycle:
+This includes:

-- receiving the HTTP request
+- receiving the data from the request
-- parsing of the HTTP request
-- parsing of the body of the HTTP request
+- parsing of the data (e.g. from a binary or json format)
-- any web server middleware that is applied
+- any middleware or additional processing logic
 - business logic
-- construction of the HTTP response
+- construction of the response
-- sending of the HTTP response
+- sending of the response

+Child spans may be created to represent any sub-operations, to provide more granular observability.

 A `Span`'s start time SHOULD be set to the current time on [span creation](#span-creation).
 After the `Span` is created, it SHOULD be possible to